Learn how to make a procreate brush from an image to make watermarks and graphic elements for your art.

 How to Make a Procreate Brush from an Image

-Here's a few tips for making a stamp brush.
+Here are a few tips for making a stamp brush.

 - Start with a large image.
 If you're making the image in another program, it needs to be at least 3000 pixels wide.
 Same with when you start a new canvas to create the brush.